-The Department of the Senate and the Department of the House of Representatives (the chamber departments) provide advice and support to the Senate, the House of Representatives, Senators, Members and committees.
+The Department of the Senate and the Department of the House of Representatives provide advice and support to the Senate, the House of Representatives, Senators, Members and parliamentary committees.

-The PBO informs the Parliament by providing independent and non-partisan analysis of the budget cycle, fiscal policy and the financial implication of proposals.
+The PBO supports the work of parliamentarians by providing independent and non-partisan analysis of the budget impact of policy proposals and by publishing reports on budget issues.

 Under the PS Act, the Secretaries of the parliamentary departments have roles and responsibilities similar to those of Australian Public Service agency heads.

-The appointment of the Clerks of the Senate and the House of Representatives are made by the President and Speaker after consulting Senators and Members.
+The appointment of the Clerks of the Senate and the House of Representatives are made by the President and Speaker, respectively, after consulting Senators and members.

 The Secretary of DPS is appointed by the Presiding Officers after receiving a report from the Commissioner.

-The Parliamentary Budget Officer is appointed by the Presiding Officers after obtaining the approval of the Joint Committee for Public Accounts and Audit.
+The Parliamentary Budget Officer is appointed by the Presiding Officers after obtaining the approval of the Joint Committee of Public Accounts and Audit.

-The Secretaries of the chamber departments are Mr Richard Pye, Clerk of the Senate, and Mr David Elder, Clerk of the House of Representatives.
+The Secretary of the Department of the Senate is Mr Richard Pye, Clerk of the Senate, and the Secretary of the Department of the House of Representatives is Ms Claressa Surtees, Clerk of the House of Representatives.
 They are appointed for non-renewable terms of ten years.
-Mr Pye’s appointment is from 9 March 2017, and Mr Elder’s from 1 January 2014.
+Mr Pye’s appointment is from 9 March 2017, and Ms Surtees’ from 12 August 2019.